 Where you are inside a deep directory, sometimes you may want to know where exactly you are.
 With this pwd command, you can do it.

-Pwd is a command to print name of current / working directory.
+Linux pwd is a command to print the name of current/working directory.
 When we are “lost” into a deep directory, we can always reveal where we are.

 How to use it